 - Prof. Albio Cesare Cassio (History of the Greek language, Emeritus, University of Rome ‘La Sapienza’)

-- Dr. Andrea Massimo Cuomo (Byzantine linguistics, Austrian Academy of Sciences, Vienna)
+- Prof. Andrea Massimo Cuomo (Byzantine linguistics, Ghent University)

 - Prof. Emanuele Dettori (Ancient Greek linguistics and lexicography, University of Rome ‘Tor Vergata’)